OUR FALL LITTERs have arrived!!!!

 5. Can I have other dogs in addition to my Lucky Dood?

 Yes, but absolutely no other intact dog of the opposite sex can reside in your home while a dog in our breeding program is living with you.
+You must always protect the dog from other dogs to avoid injury.

 6. What if my dog can't have pups?